 - We know that fellowship before and after worship is a fundamental part of our weekly gatherings.
-We do NOT wish to discourage that in any way.
-We simply ask that you be respectful of others and allow for the flow of traffic through the auditorium and lobby.
+We do NOT wish to discourage that interaction in any way.
+We simply ask that you be respectful of others and allow for easy flow of traffic through the auditorium and lobby.

 - We will continue to have our communion service each week as is our practice.
 However, instead of individually passing trays, the men serving the communion will handle the trays.
 (The empty rows will facilitate their ability to serve each person taking communion.)